sshirokov/hinge/README.md

 * [CFFI](http://common-lisp.net/project/cffi/) (Built from git, to support lisp-zmq)
 * [lisp-zmq](https://github.com/galdor/lisp-zmq)

-## Current state of affairs
+## Concepts and Principles

-* Event emitters (functioning: built-in, and custom)
+### Event emitters

-* TCP Servers (functioning, but basic)
+As introduced and described in the Node.js docs.
+Event emitters allow you to emit an event named by a string with some parameters and have a chain of callbacks incoked that are expecting that event with the callbacks.

+The event emitters of hinge are sent and delivered asyncronously so that a long chain of even subscribers will not block the event machine execution.

-* TCP Clients (functioning, but basic)
+### TCP Servers and Clients

+Modeled after the Node.js net.* APIs, provides event emitting classes that abstract network communication to a set of emitted "data" events and a write scheduler that allows IO to be deferred until the socket is ready.

-* ZMQ Sockets (functioning, but basic and a tad abstraction-leaky)
+### ZMQ Sockets

+Wrapped around the implementations of the TCP Socket and Server classes allow the deliver of ZeroMQ messages as emitted "data" events and allows the handling of blocking ZeroMQ socket sends with a callback.

-* Async parallel work pool(s) with calling-thread-local, event-friendly result callbacks (functioning, early. check the async example)
+### Async parallel work pool(s) with calling-thread-local, event-friendly result callbacks

-The TCP (and by inheritance, ZMQ) sockets are very early, thin wrappers, but the portions of those wrappers that perform the I/O operations are in relatively solid shape.
-The peices that are missing are some additional error handling for the edge cases of network communication.
-Some of which were ironed out when making the `connect` call asynchronous.
+Allows the submission of work with bound callbacks for the successfull or failed execution of a set of forms in a thead pool.
+The result or error will be delivered asynchronously to the thread controlling the event loop while the work will be evaluated outside of it.

+## TODO

 The ZeroMQ sockets currently require access to the `sock` slot to perform non-IO operations such as setting socket options.
 This is not permanent.